yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---runtime-components.markdown

 A container that runs the Processing Unit inside an IDE (e.g. Visual Studio, Eclipse).

-~Key sentence: The integrated processing unit container enables to run the Processing Unit inside your IDE for testing and debugging purposes.~
+{% sub %}Key sentence: The integrated processing unit container enables to run the Processing Unit inside your IDE for testing and debugging purposes.{% endsub %}

 {% endcolumn %}